-Slovakia, or the Slovak Republic, is a landlocked country in the very centre of Europe and bordered by Poland, Ukraine, Hungary, Austria and Czech Republic.
-The country boasts picturesque, mountainous landscapes, particularly in the north where the breathtaking Carpathian Mountains stand guard, while lush forests make up a good portion of the topography too.
-But expats aren't just lured here by the country's staggering scenery; Slovakia is also one of the fastest growing economies in the European Union.
+Slovakia, or the Slovak Republic, is a landlocked country in the very centre of Europe, bordered by Poland, Ukraine, Hungary, Austria and the Czech Republic.
+In the north, the picturesque Carpathian Mountains stand guard, while a good portion of the rest of the country is covered in lush forests.

-More than 80 percent of the population are native Slovaks and Slovak is the official language.
-Although English is increasingly accepted and understood in business and tourism, German is still a little more common due to Slovakia's proximity with and former occupation by Germany.
+Qualified expats will find plenty of opportunities for work in the two main driving sectors behind the country’s growing economy, namely the services sector and the manufacturing industry.
+Slovak is the official language of business in the country.
+Although English is increasingly accepted and understood in business and tourism, German is still a little more common due to Slovakia's proximity to, and former occupation by, Germany.

 The climate is continental, with a marked difference between the four seasons, especially the freezing winters and warm summers.

-Ultimately, Slovakia may still be seen as something of a left-field choice for expats, but it is slowly increasing in popularity not only for tourists and adventurers, but for foreigners who decide to build a home here long term.
+Ultimately, Slovakia may still be seen as something of a left-field choice for expats, but it is slowly increasing in popularity, not only for tourists and adventurers but for foreigners who decide to build a home here long term.
+With the low cost of living and the variety of interesting sights and experiences, expats are sure to settle easily into life in this European country.

 Population: 5.5 million